mswart/chef-gitlabhq/README.md

 -------

 * `default`: installs gitlabhq
-* `createdbuser`: shortcut to create the needed database user.
+* `setupdb`: shortcut to create the needed database user.
 Currently only postgresql is supported if the server runs on the same machine and `postgres` is postgresql superuser.